'The Yellow House' Connects Place, Memory And Self-Knowledge

 "The house held my father inside it, preserved; it bore his traces.
 As long as the house stood, containing these traces, my father was not yet gone.
 And then suddenly, he was."

 Broom comes back and takes a communications job with New Orleans Mayor Ray Nagin.
-She spends time with her beloved brother Carl, a groundskeeper at NASA, who returns every night to the empty plot where the Yellow House stood, babysitting the bare ground in an all but abandoned neighborhood, keeping the lot mowed because "the land could be taken away from us for any and for no reason — American History 101."
+She spends time with her beloved brother Carl, a groundskeeper at NASA, who returns night after night to the empty plot where the Yellow House stood, babysitting the bare ground in an all but abandoned neighborhood, keeping the lot mowed because "the land could be taken away from us for any and for no reason — American History 101."

 Nothing seems right.
 Even with her connections, Broom can't deliver her mother's reimbursement for the vanished house (that took seven years with multiple sets of lawyers "losing" papers).
 She feels helpless toward her city and disconnected from her roots.
 She leaves that job and begins researching this book, which is to say, her family history and the many tentacles of New Orleans that it touches.
 She can find zoning and housing records in offices all over town, but no clear guidance back home.
 For where is home?
 Her family is far flung and, as in Jesmyn Ward's Men We Reaped, her friends are dead, or in prison, or otherwise gone.